https://www.totraveltoo.com/

 Sri Lanka has been on our travel wish list for many years.
 We are delighted to have this article on Sri Lanka and we hope that you enjoy it as much as we did.
 We can’t wait to visit.

-Sri Lanka is a great destination for all travellers from family travel with children to solo travel and baby boomers.
+Sri Lanka is a great destination for all travellers from family travel with children to solo travellers and baby boomers.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, I earn from qualifying purchases (if applicable).